 Kristof and WuDunn unpack a crucial shift in American policy.
 They maintain that Ronald Reagan’s election in 1980 fueled disdain for welfare recipients and fed into the cynical belief that government produces more problems than it solves.
 Unlike other advanced countries, the United States cut taxes on the wealthy and cut social services.
 The authors detail how working-class jobs evaporated, drug use proliferated and families disintegrated under the impact of these policies.

-Kristof and WuDunn lament how Americans have come to view poverty as a consequence of “personal failure.”
-The belief that poor people can “pull themselves up by their bootstraps” accelerated in the 1970s, especially among people who attribute their success to their individual initiative.
+The authors mourn that Americans have come to view poverty as a consequence of personal failure.
+The belief that poor people can pull themselves up by their bootstraps accelerated in the 1970s, especially among people who attribute their success to their individual initiative.

 Donald Trump’s 2016 presidential campaign won precincts in which white people ages 40 to 64 suffered high death rates.
-The authors interviewed Trump supporter, Dave Peper of Yamhill, Oregon, who has been through periods of homelessness seven times and who carries a handgun.
+The authors interviewed Trump supporter, Dave Peper of Yamhill, Oregon – Kristoff’s home town – who has been through periods of homelessness seven times and who carries a handgun.
 Another interviewee, Mary Mayor, was homeless for year.
-Her vote for Trump was the first ballot she ever cast because Trump “believes in the American people.”
+Her vote for Trump was the first ballot she ever cast because Trump, she says, “believes in the American people.”

 Tragically, it didn’t work out as hoped.
-The Knapps, like so many other working-class families, tumbled into unimaginable calamity.Kristof/WuDunn
+The Knapps, like so many other working-class families, tumbled into unimaginable calamity.Nicholas D. Kristoff and Sheryl WuDunn

 Kristof and WuDunn compare and contrast American attitudes toward drug addiction with those of people from other nations.
 The United States treat drug addiction as a criminal problem, while Portugal treats it as a public health issue.
 Drug use and drug-related deaths soared in America and dropped in Portugal, which has the lowest rate of drug use fatalities in Western Europe.
 The authors regard the war on drugs as a catastrophe and point out that it left 70 million Americans with criminal records and impaired employment opportunities.